esphome/esphome-docs/components/remote_transmitter.rst

 Recompile again, when you power up the device the next time you will see a new switch in the frontend.
 Click on it and you should see the remote signal being transmitted.
 Done!

+If you cannot get it to work at first time, try setting up a different node for transmitting and receiving, then check that your transmitter node and remote control causes the same received code on the receiver logs, some devices requires that the transmitted code be repeated for the signal to be picked as valid.
+Also the interval between repetitions can be important.
+Check that the pace of repetition logs are consistent between the remote controller and the transmitter node.
+You can adjust the `repeat:` settings as needed.

 See Also
 --------